Location and Contact

 The Chemotherapy Clinic supports our patients and their families through their cancer treatment.
 We provide chemotherapy, blood transfusions and patient education.
 We also offer procedures such as paracentesis and thoracentesis.

-Our patients are cared for by a dedicated interprofessional team of medical oncologists, registered nurses, pharmacists, pharmacy technicians, registered dietitians, social workers, spiritual health workers and volunteers who are trained in the needs associated with patients receiving chemotherapy.
+If you need to be treated by our chemotherapy clinic, you will be cared for by a dedicated team of medical oncologists, registered nurses, pharmacists, pharmacy technicians, registered dietitians, social workers, spiritual health workers and volunteers who are trained in your chemotherapy needs.

 Medical oncologists can be contacted in the Medical Office Building at 905-472-7072.

-Consult Appointments: During treatment with the oncologist, there will be appointments at various intervals.
-Consults are done the day prior to treatment and bloodwork.
-Exceptions can be made for patients who come from a distance and wish to schedule consult appointments and treatment on the same day.
-If you have concerns at any time during your treatment, speak with the nurse and arrangements will be made for you to see the doctor at an appropriate time.
+Consults – where you will see an oncologist in the Oncology Clinic – are done the day prior to bloodwork and treatment.
+If you come from a distance and wish to schedule consult appointments and treatment on the same day, or if you have concerns at any time during your treatment, speak with the nurse to make arrangements.

 Please arrive on time for your appointment.

 What to expect at the Chemotherapy Clinic

 Blood work is required before each treatment.
 We encourage you to have blood drawn the day before in the outpatient lab.

 Before your treatment, the nurse will ask you to fill out a form about your symptoms and side effects, and she will discuss it with you.
 She will monitor your weight.
 After this, we will ask that you wait in the lobby and the nurse will call you when your chemotherapy is prepared.